paulavishek/Nexus-360/README.md

 ## 🔍 Overview

-The Project Management Chatbot is an intelligent assistant that connects to your Google Sheets project database and provides natural language answers to your questions.
+The Project Management Chatbot is an intelligent assistant that connects to your data sources (Google Sheets or SQL databases) and provides natural language answers to your questions.
 Simply type your questions about projects, budgets, timelines, or team members, and get instant insights powered by OpenAI and Google Gemini AI models.

 This application brings your project data to life, allowing both technical and non-technical team members to access critical information through a simple conversation interface.
 No SQL queries or spreadsheet formulas needed!

 ## ✨ Key Features

+- **Flexible Data Source Integration**:
-- **Google Sheets Integration**: Connect directly to your existing project data in Google Sheets
+  - **Google Sheets**: Connect directly to your existing project data in Google Sheets
+  - **SQL Databases**: Scale up with MySQL or PostgreSQL for larger datasets
 - **Dual AI Models**: Choose between two powerful AI engines:
   - **Google Gemini**: Google's latest AI model for fast, efficient responses
   - **OpenAI**: Access OpenAI's powerful language models for rich, detailed answers
 - **Natural Language Interface**: Ask questions in plain English about projects, budgets, timelines, resources
 - **Real-time Responses**: Get immediate answers through our WebSocket technology
-- **Multi-Sheet Support**: Query across multiple project sheets (Marketing, Development, etc.)
+- **Multi-Sheet/Table Support**: Query across multiple data sources (Marketing, Development, etc.)
 - **Chat History**: Save all conversations for future reference and knowledge sharing
 - **Session Management**: Create multiple chat sessions for different topics or projects
 - **Usage Analytics**: Track usage patterns and most frequent questions